karmeleon/LEDBacklightPi/README.md

 ------------

 * Python 3.X
-* Pillow installed on the host PC
+* Pillow, colormath, and numpy installed on the host PC

 Instructions